jkodis/keyer/README.md

 connect a potentiometer for speed control.
 This is easy -- the two outer legs go to Vcc (+5V or +3.3V, depending on the board you're using) while the "slider" or "wiper" contact has to go on one of the analog input pins, by default, A0.
+Most any value potentiometer should work, although I used a 10k potentiometer.

+If you'd rather not use a potentiometer, just set the wpmFixed to the fixed value that you'd like to use.

 ** Version 1.0 -- the fixed speed version